surtarso/single-file-php-file-browser/README.md

 - Allows users to navigate through the directory structure.
 - Differentiates between files and folders.
 - Excludes specific file extensions, such as PHP and SWP from the listing.
+- Download single or multiple files at once.

 [Back to top](#table-of-contents)